rajasgadgil/kings-interview-task-backend/README.md

 Set HOST to 127.0.0.1

+Upload the folders and files to root directory

 kingsinterview.sql is the sql backup of local database

 Host name of front-end/request should be set to 127.0.0.1 to avoid CORS and browser restrictions while requesting APIs from this server